nginxinc/nginx-basics-workshops/lab2/readme.md

 ```

 ### NGINX Reloads

 What does NGINX do, when you change the configuration and request a reload?
-At a high level, this is what NGINX does:
+At a high level, this is what happens:

 - The `nginx -s reload` command sends a SIGHUP signal to the Linux Kernel.
 - The master process reads all the config files, and validates the syntax, configuration commands, variables, and many other dependencies.
 It also validates that any dependent Linux system level objects are correct, like folder/file names and paths, file permissions, networking objects like IP addresses, sockets, etc.  If there are any errors, it prints out the configuration filename and the line number where the error exists, and some helpful information, like "path /cahce not found" (you have a typo: /cahce should be spelled /cache).
 The validation STOPS on the first error encountered.
 So you must address the error, and run `nginx -t` again to further check for errors.
 - Once the master process configuration validation is successful, then NGINX will do the following:
-1. with NGINX OSS, the Worker processes are immediately shutdown, along with all existing TCP connections.
-The master process then spawns new Worker processes, and they begin handling traffic based on the new configuration.
+1. With NGINX OSS, the Worker processes are immediately shutdown, along with all existing TCP connections.
+The master process then spawns new Worker processes, and they begin handling new connections and traffic based on the new configuration.
 Any traffic in flight is dropped.
-2. with NGINX Plus, new Worker processes are created, and begin using the new configuration immediately for all new connections and requests.
-The old Workers are allowed to complete their job, and close their TCP connections naturally, traffic in flight is not dropped!
+2. With NGINX Plus, new Worker processes are created, and begin using the new configuration immediately for all new connections and requests.
+The old Workers are allowed to complete their previous task, and then close their TCP connections naturally, traffic in flight is not dropped!
 The master process terminates the old Workers after they close all their connections.
 This is called Dynamic Reconfiguration in NGINX Plus documentation.
 - The nginx master process writes log information about the reload to the error.log so you can see what happened when.

-< NGINX start, stop, error.log lab exercises here - systemctl, top, ps aux, etc >
+< NGINX start, stop, reload while watching the error.log lab exercises here - top, ps aux, etc >

 ### NGINX Configuration - Contexts, Includes, Directives, Blocks